-Together, the instruments, subsystems and characteristics of the surveyor, will allow the gathering of valuable data, that cannot be accessed in other way.
+Together, the instruments, subsystems and characteristics of the surveyor, allow the gathering of valuable data, that cannot be accessed in other way.

 The first UX-1 prototype, UX-1a, was developed and assembled on April 2018.
 During 2018 this robot was tested and improved at the Kaatiala (Finland, June 2018) and Idrija (Slovenia, September 2018) mines.
 Then in March 2019, robot UX-1b was assembled.
 Both robots have been tested in the Urgeiriça (Portugal, Marcg/April 2019) and Ecton (UK, May 2019) mines, and at the Molnár János cave (Budapest, June/July 2019).

 The remaining prototype, UX-1c, was assembled in September 2019.